 Publication Date: September 27, 2013

-Bobby Ray, a brutal recently released ex-con in need of ready cash, thinks he’s hit the jackpot when he finds an unlocked door in the upscale Memphis suburb of Olive Branch, Mississippi.
+In A Door Unlocked by Calvin Dean, Bobby Ray, a brutal recently released ex-con in need of ready cash, thinks he’s hit the jackpot when he finds an unlocked door in the upscale Memphis suburb of Olive Branch, Mississippi.
 After killing her father and seriously injuring her mother, Bobby Ray takes 8-year-old Lydia Fitzgerald on the run.
-When Lydia’s mother comes out of her medially induced coma three days later, she has a tale to tell of help from her husband on the other side.
+When Lydia’s mother comes out of her medically induced coma three days later, she has a tale to tell of help from her husband on the other side.
 Can a renowned doctor of parapsychology help Vanessa Fitzgerald save her daughter in time?

 The author, Calvin Dean, gave me a copy of this novel in exchange for my review.